Shark Island Productions: The Soldier (2011)

 The Soldier is a short film directed by Ian Darling and Sascha Ettinger-Epstein.
 It is about an 80-year-old volunteer who has worked for The Salvation Army since 1949.
 He was then receptionist at their youth refuge, Oasis.
 It was an official selection and won a Special Mention as Best Australian Documentary at the Antenna Documentary Festival.

 Polly and Me (2010)

 In Polly and Me is a short film released in 2010.
 An eight-year-old girl lives alone with her mother and dreams of a better life beyond the walls of their small and dingy apartment.
 Isolated and lonely, the girl's only friend is her doll, Polly.
 The film was launched on ABC Television on 9 September 2010, during Child Protection Week, followed by a live audience discussion hosted by Geraldine Doogue.

 Polly and Me is endorsed by leading family and child abuse prevention organisations including: Australian Research Alliance for Children and Youth, Benevolent Society, CREATE Foundation, Good Beginnings, Families Australia, Lighthouse Foundation, Lou's Place, Mirabel Foundation, National Association for Prevention of Child Abuse and Neglect, The Salvation Army, and The Smith Family.

 It was nominated Best Achievement in Sound for a Short Fiction Film ASSG Award 2010.

 Wall Boy (2010)

+Wall Boy is a 17-minute drama written and directed by Sascha Ettinger Epstein, depicting the role of Salvation Army officers in rescuing a rent boy from his pimp after he requested assistance, and is claimed to be "based on a true story".
+The film was sponsored by the Caledonia Foundation for the Salvation Army.

+The film was introduced by Salvation Army Officer Paul Moulds.